igor11191708/replicate-kit-example/README.md

-# SwiftUI example for replicate toolkit for swift
+# SwiftUI example for replicate swift toolkit

 Replicate is a service that lets you run machine learning models with a few lines of code, without needing to understand how machine learning works.
 This package is the swift layer between Replicate API and your application.